 Ethiopia

 Ethiopia is one of the oldest countries in the world – and also one of the most underrated.
-For years, famine, drought, and political unrest meant that travel was on the back burner, but in 2024 Ethiopia will be one of the fastest-growing economies in the world.
+For years, famine, drought, and political unrest meant that travel was on the back burner, but in 2024 Ethiopia has one of the fastest-growing economies in the world.
 Teeming with ancient treasures, UNESCO World Heritage Sites, and breathtaking landscapes, it’s no wonder that travellers are beginning to flock in.

 As the only African country to withstand colonisation, Ethiopia has a wonderfully strong sense of identity, and locals are keen to share their captivating culture (and delicious food!) with tourists.
-The rock-carved churches at Tigray are unmissable, as are the Lalibela temples, while the stunning Simien Mountains and Bale Mountains are ideal for hiking.
+The rock-carved churches at Tigray are unmissable, as are the Lalibela temples, while the stunning Simien and Bale Mountains are ideal for hiking.
 Catching a local Ethio-jazz show is a must too!

 14. Uruguay